-OVERVIEW

-The Karamea Highway SPR is comprised of two sections of highway, the Karamea Highway (50km) and Karmea-Kohaihai Road (12km).

-The SPR is currently funded at 100% FAR and is proposed to move to normal FAR (72% in Buller District) on 1st July 2024.

-The Karamea Highway Transition Plan (December 2019) identified and assessed a number of feasible forward works programmes, and recommended a preferred way forward for the SPR transition.

-The Transition Plan for Karamea Highway highlights two key items for consideration:

-- 1. Substantial investment needed for major improvements, particularly bridge replacements (\$7.8M estimated cost 2021-31). - 2.
-The susceptibility of the road to extreme weather conditions that are unpredictable and unaffordable for BDC to fund through Emergency Works at normal FAR.

-As at September 2020 Waka Kotahi have indicated to BDC that the preferred approach to investment in the

-- · Complete major capital works, pavement renewals, and low-cost low-risk projects ahead of 30 June 2024 while the roads have 100% FAR - Major capital works after 1st July 2024 assessed on a case by case basis using a means tested principle for an enhanced FAR. - From 1st July 2024 emergency works managed as per Waka Kotahi's existing emergency policy which considers the scale of event and financial hardship in each financial year.

-MAJOR IMPROVEMENT PROJECTS

-Pavements and Carriageways

-Upgrade and seal extension of Kohaihai Road - design complete and BDC is tendered for construction.

-- Pavement improvements - in design and tender - Drop out repairs currently tendered.
-Safety barrier installation - underway. - Drainage works to be programmed.

-- Forward Work Programme: \$213k per annum pavement rehabilitation (\$640k total, WC212) - \$190k per annum resealing programme (\$570k total, WC214)

-- Forward Work Programme: \$110k per annum pavement rehabilitation - (\$770k total, WC212) \$210k per annum resealing programme (\$1.47m total, WC214)

-Bridge Replacements

-Safety Improvements

-Resilience and Emergency Works

-Condition-based replacement (WC216): Tobin Creek Culvert

-- (\$860k).
-Level of Service replacement (WC322): - · Little Wanganui Bridge (\$4.8m).
-PGF funding: - Tidal Creek No.2 (\$1.8m) funding secured) - Glasseye Creek Bridge delineation and guardrails safety improvements tendered for construction.

-Whisky Creek Bridge delineation and guardrails estimated cost \$145,000.

-Little Wanganui Bridge
+MAJOR IMPROVEMENT PROJECTS OVERVIEW 2021-24 2024-31 2018-21 Pavements and Upgrade and seal Forward Work Programme: Forward Work Programme: The Karamea Highway SPR is comprised of two extension of Kohaihai Carriageways \$213k per annum \$110k per annum sections of highway, the Karamea Highway (50km) Road - desian complete pavement rehabilitation pavement rehabilitation and Karmea-Kohaihai Road (12km). and BDC is tendered for (\$640k total, WC212) (\$770k total, WC212) construction. \$190k per annum \$210k per annum Pavement The SPR is currently funded at 100% FAR and is resealing programme resealing programme improvements - in (\$1.47m total, WC214) (\$570k total, WC214) proposed to move to normal FAR (72% in Buller District) design and tender on 1st July 2024. phase.
+Drop out repairs - currently tendered.
+The Karamea Hiahway Transition Plan (December Safety barrier installation 2019) identified and assessed a number of feasible - underway. forward works programmes, and recommended a Drainage works - to be preferred way forward for the SPR transition. programmed.
+Karamea-Kohaihai Road Bridge Replacements Condition-based The Transition Plan for Karamea Highway highlights two replacement (WC216): key items for consideration: Tobin Creek Culvert 1.
+Substantial investment needed for major (\$860k). improvements, particularly bridge replacements Level of Service (\$7.8M estimated cost 2021-31). replacement (WC322): 2.
+The susceptibility of the road to extreme Little Wanganui Bridge weather conditions that are unpredictable and (\$4.8m). unaffordable for BDC to fund through PGF funding: Emergency Works at normal FAR.
+Tidal Creek No.2 (\$1.8m) funding secured) As at September 2020 Waka Kotahi have indicated to Safety Improvements Glasseye Creek Bridge Whisky Creek Bridge BDC that the preferred approach to investment in the delineation and guardrails delineation and guardrails -SPR is: Little Wanganui Bridge safety improvements estimated cost \$145,000. tendered for construction.
+Complete major capital works, pavement renewals, and low-cost low-risk projects ahead of 30 June 2024 while the roads have 100% FAR status.
+Major capital works after 1st July 2024 assessed on a case by case basis using a means tested Resilience and Prone to slips, slumps and flooding, however due to difficulties accurately planning and principle for an enhanced FAR.
+Emergency Works forecasting the nature and location of failure it is not practical to invest in Major From 1st July 2024 emergency works managed Improvement Works along the Bluffs section of the Karamea Highway. as per Waka Kotahi's existing emergency Transition Plan recommends maintaining levels of service through continued low cost / low policy which considers the scale of event and risk investment financial hardship in each financial year.
 Future failures from extreme weather conditions are likely to be funded under Emergency Works.
 The proposed Transition Programme retains SPR Emergency Works at 100% FAR through to 2031.